Oxy-fuel combustion process: White Rose plant

 One case study of oxy-fuel combustion is the attempted White Rose plant in North Yorkshire, United Kingdom.
 The planned project was an oxy-fuel power plant coupled with air separation to capture two million tons of carbon dioxide per year.
 The carbon dioxide would then be delivered by pipeline to be sequestered in a saline aquifer beneath the North Sea.
 However, in late 2015 and early 2016, following withdrawal of funding by the Drax Group and the U.K. government, construction was halted.
-The unforeseen loss of the federal CCS Commercialisation Programme, along with decreased subsidies for renewable energy, left the White Rose Plant with insufficient funds to continue development.
+The unforeseen loss of the funding from the UK government's CCS Commercialisation Programme, along with decreased subsidies for renewable energy, left the White Rose Plant with insufficient funds to continue development.

 Environmental impact

 One of the major environmental impacts of burning fossil fuels is the release of CO2, which contributes to climate change.
 Because oxyfuel combustion results in flue gas that already has a high concentration of CO_{2}, it makes it easier to purify and store the CO2 rather than releasing it to the atmosphere.

 Many fossil fuels, such as coal and oil shale, produce ash as a result of combustion.
 This ash also needs to be disposed of, which may impact the environment.
 So far studies indicate that, in general, oxyfuel combustion does not significantly affect the composition of ash produced.
 Measurements have shown similar mineral and heavy metal concentrations regardless of whether an air or oxyfuel environment was used.
 However, one notable exception is that oxyfuel ashes often have lower concentrations of calcium oxide or calcium hydroxide (free lime).
 Free lime forms when carbonate minerals in fuels like coal and oil shale decompose at the high temperatures occurring during combustion (calcination).
 Calcination is an equilibrium reaction and a higher partial pressure of CO_{2} shifts the equilibrium in favor of CaCO_{3} and MgCO_{3} respectively.
 Free lime is reactive and can potentially affect the environment, for instance by increasing the alkalinity of the ash.
 Because oxyfuel combustion takes place in a CO2-rich atmosphere, decomposition is reduced and the ash generally contains less free lime.
 Flue gas desulfurization is usually employed to increase the pH of flue gases or their product when reacting with atmospheric moisture (acid rain).
 Besides sulfur and its oxides, another potential acid rain component is formed from nitric and nitrous oxide interacting with water - eliminating nitrogen from combustion reduces this factor altogether.